-Marty lives with her husband and two cats near Seattle, her local library standing in for a more colorful writing venue—say, Vita Sackville-West’s tower at Sissinghurst.
-She is a member of Sisters in Crime, Mystery Writers of America, and the Crime Writers Association (Britain) as well as the Royal Society for the Protection of Birds and the Royal Horticultural Society.
-She has her own modest vintage collection of books from the Golden Age writers.
+Marty lives with her husband near Seattle, her local library stands in for a more colorful writing venue—say, Vita Sackville-West’s tower at Sissinghurst or Roald Dahl’s summerhouse.
+She is a member of Sisters in Crime and the British Crime Writers Association, as well as the Royal Horticultural Society.

 Marty takes research seriously—she is a former how-to garden writer of three books and a countless number (at least, she stopped counting ages ago) of magazine and newspaper articles on everything from apple maggot to the prettiest daffodils and the best-smelling roses.
-Research took on an entirely new light when she began writing mysteries, and now she and her husband travel regularly to England and Scotland, where she plunges deeply into study concerning the next adventure for Hayley, Julia, or Pru—sparing not a few minutes a day to head to the pub.
+Research took on an entirely new light when she began writing mysteries and historical fiction set in Britain, and now she and her husband travel regularly to England and Scotland, where she plunges deeply into study concerning her characters’ next adventures—sparing not a few minutes a day to head to the pub.